PageRank Optimization by Edge Selection: PageRank Iteration

 \section{PageRank Iteration}

+In the previous sections we saw how to reformulate efficiently the Max-PageRank problem as an SSP problem.
+This SSP formulation could then be further refomulated as an LP problem, which type of problems are known to be solvable in polynomial time, for example, by interior point methods.

-In this section we will provide an alternative solution to the Max-PageRank problem.
-We will define a simple iterative algorithm that in each iteration updates the configuration of the fragile links in a greedy way.
+Now, we will provide an alternative solution to the Max-PageRank problem.
+We will build on the previous SSP formulation, but instead of using an LP-based solution, we will define a simple iterative algorithm that in each step updates the configuration of the fragile links in a greedy way.
 Yet, as we will see, this method is efficient in many sense.
-For simplicity, we will only consider the case without damping ($c=0$) and we will apply a new assumption as follows. \begin{enumerate} \item[(ABR)] {\em Bounded Reachability Assumption}\,: We assume that the target node, $v$, can be reached from all nodes via a bounded length path of fixed edges.
-In other words, there is a universal constant $\kappa$ such that node $v$ can reached from all nodes of the graph by taking at most $\kappa$ fixed edges.
-Constant $\kappa$ is universal which means that it does not depend on the particular problem instance. \end{enumerate} The algorithm works as follows.
-It starts with a configuration in which each fragile link is activated.
-In iteration $k$ it computes the expected first hitting time of node $v$ if we start in node $i$ and use the current configuration, that is
+For simplicity, we will only consider the case without damping ($c=0$) and we will apply the assumption: \begin{enumerate} \item[(AB)] {\em Bounded Reachability Assumption}\,: We assume that the target node, $v$, can be reached from all nodes of the graph via a bounded length path of fixed edges.
+In other words, there is a universal constant $\kappa$ such that node $v$ can be reached from all nodes by taking at most $\kappa$ fixed edges.
+The fact that $\kappa$ is universal means that it does not depend on the particular problem instance. \end{enumerate}

+The algorithm starts with a configuration in which each fragile link is activated.
+In iteration $k$ it computes the expected first hitting time to $v$ if we start in $i$ and use the current configuration, that is it calculates

-for all node $i$, where the transition matrix of the Markov chain $(X_0, X_1, \dots)$ is $P_k$ defined by equation (\ref{rndw}) using the adjacency matrix corresponding to the fragile link configuration in iteration $k$.
-Then, the configuration is updated in a simple, greedy way: a fragile link from node $i$ to node $j$ is activated if and only if $H_k(i) \geq H_k(j)+1$.
+for all nodes $i$, where the transition matrix of the Markov chain $(X_0, X_1, \dots)$ is $P_k$ defined by equation (\ref{rndw}) using the adjacency matrix corresponding to the fragile link configuration in iteration $k$.
+Then, the configuration is updated in a greedy way: a fragile link from node $i$ to node $j$ is activated if and only if $H_k(i) \geq H_k(j)+1$.
 The algorithm terminates if the configuration cannot be improved by this way.
-We call this algorithm {\em PageRank Iteration} (PRI) and it can be summarized as follows:
+We call this method the {\em PageRank Iteration} (PRI) algorithm.
+The pseudo-code of PRI can be found below.

 { }